 1. Influencer marketing can come off as disingenuous.

-2. Companies target the wrong markets through sponsoring the wrong influencers.
+2. Companies target the wrong markets by sponsoring the wrong influencers.

 Mind your market.
 I see people selling some crazy things: workout gear from someone who has literally never spoken about or shown anything related to working out or fashion bloggers trying to sell me vitamins or medication…